Anku5hk/Programmers_guide_to_Python/book.md

 print(max(30, 20)) # 30
 # returns minimum from n numbers(n > 2)
 print(min(30, 20)) # 20
-# returns absolute value
+# returns absolute value of a number
 print(abs(-50)) # 50
-# returns object id of a variable
-# object id can differ on your machine
-print(id(my_float)) # 1875526208176
-# returns a rounded to decimal value
+# returns a rounded to decimal value of a number
 print(round(my_float)) # 3
 # returns the power of a number, similar to using '**' operator, eg "10**2"
 print(pow(10, 2)) # 100